The Speedo LZR Racer X is the most popular jammer for competitive swimmers. Here’s what you need to know about the Speedo LZR Racer X jammer.

 “With the Speedo LZR Racer X jammer you feel the water, you feel the speed, and you feel fast.” – Nathan Adrian

 Not the easiest to put on.
-Tech suits, especially the best tech suits for sprinters, are designed to be extremely snug.
+Tech suits, especially those designed for sprint swimmers, are designed to be extremely snug.
 The LZR Racer X is no exception.
 While you will want to double-check the sizing chart (and try it on before purchasing, where possible—or at least make sure you can return for a different size if the fit is off), I’ve found that with this jammer you will go shockingly below your normal training suit size.
 This suit, while hard to put on, actually feels more relaxed once you have it on.
 The challenge, obviously, becomes in putting it on without gassing yourself out before the big race.

 Wash with cold water.
 You’ve made the decision to plunk down some serious coin for a serious suit, now it’s time to take serious care of this bad boy.
 Because one of the main fabrics this suit is made with is Lycra spandex, you will want to rinse it out with cold water after each use.
 Chlorine and other solvents will damage the material, so rinse them out in the shower (but not with shampoo or soap), or in the sink once you are done for the session.